-1 If you suspect a problem with the dLive system you can Copy the logs to USB Key and send them to Allen & Heath Product Support for diagnostic purposes

-2 Any time an error is logged a red cross will appear in the Home screen and a yellow triangle is displayed in the top right corner of the screen.
-Touch this icon to navigate to the Home screen and investigate the error.
+- If you suspect a problem with the dLive system you can Copy the logs to USB Key and send them to Allen & Heath Product Support for diagnostic purposes. - (i) Any time an error is logged a warning message will appear in the Home screen and a yellow triangle is displayed in the top right corner of the screen.
+Touch the triangle to navigate to the Home screen and investigate the error. - Hold down Setup and touch anywhere in this screen to access an option to Show detailed Event Logs.